The E-Hot Wheels Moped: designing a new interaction paradigm for semi autonomy

 • Building a physical prototype

-• Conducted user test sessions with other students
+• Conducting user test sessions with other students

 Improved road safety